- Home

 Q: What is Universal Prekindergarten (UPK)?

-A: The Rush-Henrietta UPK program is designed to offer four year olds daily instruction that increases awareness and competence in five domains derived from the New York State Prekindergarten Foundation for the Common Core:- Approaches to Learning
+A: The Rush-Henrietta UPK program is designed to offer four-year-olds daily instruction that increases awareness and competence in five domains derived from the New York State Prekindergarten Foundation for the Common Core:- Approaches to Learning

 - Physical Development and Health